hhanmk/hhanmk.github.io/index.md

 * * *

 #### Recent News
+- (Aug.
+2026) The proof of quantum memory paper and the quantum cryptography without entanglement paper were accepted at [TCC 2026](https://tcc.iacr.org/2026/).
+- (Aug.
+2026) The short PRS/QPRG separation was accepted at [Asiacrypt 2026](https://asiacrypt.iacr.org/2026/).
 - (May.
 2026) Invited to be a PC member of Eurocrypt 2027.
 - (May.
 2026) A paper was accepted at [DNA32](https://dna32.sciencesconf.org/).
 - (Mar.
 2026) The quantum design paper was accepted as PRL.